 The quality of human capital produced by our education and training system is critical to labour force participation and productivity.
 Access to high quality education and training is also a ladder for social mobility, especially for disadvantaged groups.
-The education and training system is also a growing employer, and education is also a major export earner.
+The education and training system is also a growing employer, and education is a major export earner.

 We now know from brain science that the early years before school are in fact critical for a child’s subsequent learning and wellbeing, especially for those from vulnerable families.
 The availability of child care is also a major factor driving increased workforce participation.
 However, the quality, funding and accessibility of these services generally do not match that of the school sector.

-Human capital is becoming more important as technology change and our maturing economy shifts employment more towards service sector and knowledge based jobs.
+Human capital is becoming more important as technology change and our maturing economy shifts employment more towards the service sector and knowledge based jobs.
 STEM education and training will be critical, but so will key skills like creativity, critical thinking, learning, communication, interpersonal skills, career-management, self-awareness, confidence, and entrepreneurship.

 Team experience includes: